-In the main simulation, two NREL 5 MW turbines are simulated using an Actuator Disc Model with Rotation (ADMR) similar to Wu and Porté-Agel (2011) as described in Dörenkämper et al. (2015).
-The turbine pair has a spacing of 6D and is aligned for a wind direction of δ = 270°.
-In a domain with non-cyclic boundary conditions in the streamwise direction, the yz-plane yz-plane saved from the simulation discussed in the previous section is used as inflow 25D upstream of the first turbine.
-As a result, a transient wind direction change propagates through the domain with a time-varying wind speed and direction, (fluctuations around the mean on top of the forced signal) rather than collectively in the whole domain as was the case in Stieren et al. (2021).
+In the main simulation, two NREL 5 MW turbines are simulated using an Actuator Disc Model with Rotation (ADMR) as described in Dörenkämper et al. (2015).
+The turbine pair has a spacing of 6D and is aligned for a wind direction of $\delta=270^{\circ}$.
+In a domain with non-cyclic boundary conditions in streamwise direction, the yz-plane saved from the simulation discussed in the previous section is used as inflow 25D upstream of the first turbine.
+As a result, a transient wind direction change propagates through the domain with a time-varying wind speed and direction, rather than collectively in the whole domain as was the case in Stieren et al. (2021).
 This is important for this study, as an incoming wind direction change needs to be detected before it reaches the turbines in order for PC to be beneficial.
 Additionally, a time delay between the upstream and downstream turbine experiencing a wind direction change is likely more realistic.
-Figure 3 displays exemplary flow fields examples of the flow field with the two turbines, illustrating a wind direction change propagating through the do-
+Figure 3 displays exemplary flow fields with the two turbines, illustrating a wind direction change propagating through the domain.
+Besides the wind direction change, large turbulent structures with different wind speeds can be observed.
+Additionally, the misalignment of the upstream turbine indicates the controller lag.